kgeorgiou/ctf-writeups/runesec/cryptography/EveCodesBetter.md

 - Maybe we could re-write the decrypted cookie plaintext and change `is__admin=__False__` to `is__admin=__True__`, encrypt it, and send the ciphertext to the server.
 There's one (huge) caveat: we don't have the key.

 ## Exploitation
-Let's break both the ciphertext and tha plain text in blocks of 8 bytes:
+Let's break both the ciphertext and the plaintext in blocks of 8 bytes:
 ```
 1. 5e72ac7a72f2100c -> username
 2. 2a89b80cd2e17170 -> =dev;fir